laurenshutt/trs-web/README.md

 # TRS Web
-Please do not share or distribute.
-This is solely for back-up purposes.
+Solely for backup and not distribution.
+If distribution is required please email hello@laurenshutt.dev for code.